-Students may also utilize the computerized guidance system to aid in researching information about transfer institutions and to help them in identifying career and occupational interests.
+Students may also utilize the computerized guidance system to help them in identifying career and occupational interests.
 PJC provides several opportunities for students to obtain information about other institutions including College Day, transfer workshops, and career seminars.

 PJC has also partnered with several local four-year institutions to establish articulation agreements to allow the smooth transition of transfer credits between institutions.